-Angular Data Grid: AG Grid Modules - Overview
+Angular Grid: AG Grid Modules | AG Grid

 We now need to register the Grid modules we wish to use - note that this does not include

-@ag-grid-community/react as the React support is not a Grid feature, but rather a support library:
+@ag-grid-community/angular as the Angular support is not a Grid feature, but rather a support library:

 import { ClientSideRowModelModule } from "@ag-grid-community/client-side-row-model";